jradcliffe5/VLBI_pipeline/README.md

-### NOTICE: There is a weird bug at the moment which causes noise in multiple phase centres to be increased by a factor of 2.
-This does not affect the source combined with the calibrators and doesn't affect some observations.

 # Generic VLBI pipeline

 This is a generic VLBI pipeline for use on clusters (with job managers SLURM & PBS) but can also be used on your home machine.
 The pipeline is CASA-based and has been tested on the European VLBI Network (EVN) and Very Long Baseline Array (VLBA) data sets.
 Both CASA 5.5+ and CASA 6 versions are supported and has been tested on CASA versions 5.8.0 and 6.5.0.